davidstone/isocpp/constexpr-parameters.md

 Here, we put in a compile-time check where possible, but otherwise the behavior is the same.
 I actually expect this to be the primary way to use `constexpr` parameters when overloading with run-time parameters, as it ensures there are no accidental differences in the definition.

-Here, `IS_CONSTEXPR` is defined as a macro, which is possible to write in standard C++ with the introduction of this paper:
+Here we show a sample implementation of `is_constexpr`, defined as a macro, which is possible to write in standard C++ with the introduction of this paper:

-	template<typename T>
-	std::true_type is_constexpr_impl(constexpr T &&);
+	std::true_type is_constexpr_impl(constexpr int);

-	template<typename T>
-	std::false_type is_constexpr_impl(T &&);
+	std::false_type is_constexpr_impl(int);

-	#define IS_CONSTEXPR(...) decltype(is_constexpr_impl(__VA_ARGS__)){}
+	#define is_constexpr(...) \
+		decltype(is_constexpr_impl( \
+			(void(__VA_ARGS__), 0) \
+		))::value

 This must be a macro so that it does not evaluate the expression and perform side effects.
 We need to make it unevaluated, and the macro wraps that logic.
 I believe it shows the strength of this solution that users can use it to portably detect whether an expression is constexpr (a common user request for a feature), rather than needing that as a built-in language feature.
+If we had lazy function parameters, the implementation would be even more straightforward:

+constexpr bool is_constexpr(constexpr int) { return true; }
+constexpr bool is_constexpr(`LAZY` int) { return false; }

-Regardless of how the feature is specified it is an essential component of this proposal.
+Regardless of how the feature is specified, it is an essential component of this proposal.

 ## Effect on the standard library

 This paper is expected to have a fairly small impact on the standard library, because we currently make use of few non-type template parameters on function templates.
-The most obvious change is that we should add `operator[]` to `std::tuple`, but I will write a separate paper, pending the approval of this proposal, that addresses library impact.
+The most obvious change is that we should add `operator[]` to `std::tuple`.
+If Evolution approves of the direction of this paper, I will also perform a complete analysis of the standard library to determine impact.

 ## Effect on other parts of the language